mw98/alfred-sound-switcher/README.md

 # alfred-sound-switcher
-Alfred script filter for selecting audio devices
+Alfred script filter for selecting audio devices.
+One of many, but it loads real fast and requires no extra installs.

 Forum post: https://www.alfredforum.com/topic/17556-fast-sound-inputoutput-selector/